Tile Flavor: Matching Game codes (Update) - 06/2026

 2. Restart the device

-3. Verify internet stability
+3. Verify your internet connection is stable

-4. Re-enter the code manually
+4. Re-enter the code manually — don’t paste it

 5. Check official announcements for expiration notices